Blockdaemon/agave-snapshot-uploader/README.md

 The application includes a robust multipart upload system that can automatically resume failed uploads:

 - Large files (>5MB) are automatically uploaded using multipart uploads
-- Upload progress is tracked in a local state file
+- Upload progress is tracked in a local state file stored in the system's temporary directory
 - If an upload is interrupted, it will automatically resume from where it left off when the application restarts
 - Abandoned multipart uploads are automatically cleaned up after 24 hours to prevent storage waste
+- Fallback mechanisms ensure uploads work even with limited permissions:
+  - If the application can't write to the snapshot directory, it uses the system's temporary directory
+  - If multipart uploads can't be used due to permission issues, it falls back to regular uploads

-This feature ensures that even in case of network issues or application restarts, snapshot uploads will complete successfully without having to start from the beginning.
+This feature ensures that even in case of network issues, application restarts, or permission constraints, snapshot uploads will complete successfully without having to start from the beginning.

 ## CI/CD